 If you’d like to learn more about teachers’ freedoms, check out our article on public school teachers’ religious freedoms.
 Or listen to our podcast episode on freeing teachers from usurping unions.

 This is the first part of a series on private schools.
-Sign up for updates to be the first to know when the second part is released.
+Read part two and part three.